Crispy Roasted Chickpeas

 Instructions

-• Preheat oven to 425°F. Line a baking sheet with parchment or a silicone baking mat.
+• Prep: Preheat oven to 425°F. You can line a baking sheet with parchment or a silicone baking mat for easy cleanup (but this is optional).

-• After draining and rinsing chickpeas, use a clean, lint-free kitchen towel to dry them as thoroughly as possible.
-This is key to getting the crispiest roasted chickpeas.
+• Dry the chickpeas: After draining and rinsing chickpeas, use a clean, lint-free kitchen towel to dry them as thoroughly as possible.
+This step is important.

-• Add the chickpeas to a bowl and drizzle with olive oil.
+• Season: Add the chickpeas to a bowl and drizzle with olive oil.
 Season generously with salt and pepper and toss to coat.
+(If adding additional spices, see notes.)

-• Roast the chickpeas for 45-50 minutes, or until evenly browned.
-Important: Take the tray out of the oven every 10 minutes and give the chickpeas a good mix, and spread them back out.
-This will help to ensure they will all cook evenly.
-The chickpeas near the edge of the pan will brown faster, so this will also help prevent any of them from burning.
+• Roast: Spread the seasoned chickpeas out on the baking tray and roast for 40-50 minutes, or until evenly browned.
+Important: Take the tray out of the oven every 10 minutes and give the chickpeas a good mix to ensure they cook evenly.
+The chickpeas near the edge of the pan will brown faster and can burn if not mixed regularly.

-• At the 40 minute mark, start checking the chickpeas every 1-2 minutes.
-By this time they will be mostly crispy and can go from browned to burnt rather quickly.
-Depending on your oven and how dry you got your chickpeas to begin with, it could take 45-50 minutes.
+• Check for doneness: At the 40 minute mark, start checking and stirring the chickpeas every ~5 minutes instead of 10.
+They can quickly go from browned to burnt.
+Depending on your oven and how dry your chickpeas were to begin with, it takes between 40-50 minutes to get them crunchy.
+They're ready when they are a deep golden brown and appear slightly "cracked" or "puffed."

-• Once you take the chickpeas out of the oven, let them cool for about 10 minutes on the tray.
-During this time they'll continue to crisp up.
+• Allow to cool: Once you take the chickpeas out of the oven, let them cool for about 10 minutes on the baking sheet.
+They will continue to crisp up during this time.

 • The chickpeas are best enjoyed that day, but they can be stored for a few days.
 If keeping them in a container with a lid, leave the lid on loosely; if keeping them in a bag, leave it just barely open.
 This will help the chickpeas stay crispy.